 Chemical Quality of Depositional Sediments and Associated Soils in New Orleans and the Louisiana Peninsula Following Hurricane Katrina

-E. C. Witt et al., "Chemical Quality of Depositional Sediments and Associated Soils in New Orleans and the Louisiana Peninsula Following Hurricane Katrina," Environmental Science and Technology, American Chemical Society (ACS), Jan 2007.
+C. D. Adams et al., "Chemical Quality of Depositional Sediments and Associated Soils in New Orleans and the Louisiana Peninsula Following Hurricane Katrina," Environmental Science and Technology, vol. 41, no. 10, pp. 3437-3443, American Chemical Society (ACS), Jan 2007.

 Civil, Architectural and Environmental Engineering